 Workplace stress can harm employee productivity and their overall health and well-being.
-The consequences are even more noticeable when employers overlook the issue and fail to set up coping strategies for dealing with work stress.
+The consequences are even more noticeable when employers overlook the issue and fail to set up coping strategies for dealing with workplace stress.

 Globally, there was an increase from 38% in 2019 to 43% in 2020, while productivity decreased by two percent.
 As a result, statistics also show that this can cost businesses up to $300 billion a year.

 With stress levels increasing by the year, employers should address this issue and set measures in the workplace to help employees who are dealing with stressful work situations.

 The Impact of Workplace Stress

 A recent poll conducted by the American Psychological Association reveals that inflation is the top source of stress for 87% of the respondents, followed by supply chain issues and global uncertainty, which are significant stressors for 81% of people.

 The economic impact of the COVID-19 pandemic and geopolitical uncertainty led to a record percentage of people stressing because of money, or 65% of American adults, increasing unhealthy behaviors that affect their physical and mental health.
 This data shows the widespread impact of stress and its evident presence in everyday life.

 However, dealing with work stress and anxiety is also a significant issue, on top of stressors like record price increases, housing, or money.

 Exploring work-related stress reveals a genuine problem and how it fluctuates based on the industry.